nhsx/il-magic-scanner/README.md

 a hard drive, a modem, or a keyboard is a matter of software configuration.

-In [this directory](TODO) you will find a tool to configure the raspberry pi such that it pretends to be a keyboard.

 Now, that's only half of the story.
 When you think of sending data and pretending to be a keyboard, it's clear that you can't just send arbitrary data.
 You can't send a `NULL`, for instance: there's no key